ByPrice/geoprice-consumer/README.md

 # Byprice GeoPrice Service

-Web App for Geographic Price Consultation in Cassandra using  direct and async queries.
+Web App for Geographic Price Consultation in Cassandra using  direct and async queries, and Consumer App to write into Cassandra retrieved info.

 ## Pre-requirements